pdfix/action-ocr-tesseract-docker/README.md

 - PDFix SDK - https://pdfix.net/terms
 - OCR Tesseract - https://github.com/tesseract-ocr/tesseract/

+Trial version of the PDFix SDK may apply a watermark on the page and redact random parts of the PDF.

 ## Help & Support
 To obtain a PDFix SDK license or report an issue please contact us at support@pdfix.net.